 Kentucky ensures the SNAP E&T plan aligns with the goals of the WIOA state plan through participation in the quarterly meetings of the Kentucky Workforce Participation Committee.
-The DFS Director has participated in the meetings held so far in federal fiscal year 2024 and discussed the E&T state plan as well as other relevant SNAP policy with the committee.
+The DFS Director started participating in these meetings on April 11, 2023, and discussed the E&T state plan with the committee.
+The conversation helped inform the 2024 E&T state plan and specifically influenced the decision of DCBS to contract with the Kentucky Community and Technical College System to align with KWIB Goal 2: Education & Workforce Alignment: Align education and workforce programs with labor market demands to connect job creators with qualified employees and prepare individuals for productive employment.